nelsonzheng/the-news/index.md

 # The News

 Now that there is no more The News allowed on Australia's most important public forum, we must take matters into our own hands and get The News ourselves!
-Roll up your sleeves, put your investigation hat on and get ready to free your mind and your news feed.
+Roll up your sleeves, put your investigative hat on, and get prepare to free your mind and your news feed.

 ## How to get The News